comwrap/adobe-commerce-feed-generator-app-builder/INSTALL.md

 7. Create Event Metadata for Feed Generator.
 Run `aio event eventmetadata create PROVIDERID`.
 Define event code as `feed.generate` and define description as `Generate Feed`.

+8. Run `aio app deploy` to deploy the app.

-8. Go To your application environment via Browser.
+9. Go To your application environment via Browser.
 Click on "Add Service" -> Event -> 3rd Party Custom Events -> And select your provider and event subscription.
 In Receiver define "Runtime action" as `processGeneration` action.

-9. Run `aio app deploy` to deploy the app.

-10. App is ready to use.
-Pls save the link to your application environment.
-Additionally you can replacate all steps on your Production environment and publich application, so it will be available on your exchange dashboard.
+10. The app is ready to use.
+Please save the link to your application environment.
+Additionally, you can replicate all steps in your production environment and publish the application, so it will be available on your exchange dashboard.